DHTMLX/docs-suite/docs/grid/configuration.md

 Since the `multiselection` configuration option is set to *true*, using the "Ctrl + Click" combination allows selecting the desired cells or rows.
 A range of Grid cells/rows can be selected by clicking the first element to select and then, while holding down the Shift key, clicking the last element to select.

-## Range selection
+### Managing range selection in Grid

+The Grid functionality provides the [range selection management](grid/usage_rangeselection.md) feature for setting/resetting a range of cells, retrieving information about the current range, and checking whether specific cells belong to the selected range.

-To enable [range selection management](grid/usage_range_selection.md) within a grid, you should use the Range module.
-To initialize the Range module, use the [`rangeSelection`](grid/api/grid_rangeselection_config.md) property in the Grid configuration:
+To enable [range selection management](grid/usage_rangeselection.md) within a grid, you should use the `RangeSelection` module.
+To initialize the module, enable the [`rangeSelection`](grid/api/grid_rangeselection_config.md) property in the Grid configuration:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {